PondPedia/cloud-computing/README.md

 docker push LOCATION-docker.pkg.dev/PROJECT-ID/REPOSITORY/IMAGE-NAME
 ```

-Since the image name is `ml-images'`, repository name is `'ml-model` and my project ID is `pondpedia-project`, the commands for us look as follows:
+Since the image name is `ml-images`, repository name is `ml-model` and my project ID is `pondpedia-project`, the commands for us look as follows:

 ```docker tag ml-images asia-southeast1-docker.pkg.dev/pondpedia-project/ml-model/ml-images
 docker push asia-southeast1-docker.pkg.dev/pondpedia-project/ml-model/ml-images
 ```

 The command will take some time to execute but once it's done, we'll be able see our Docker image in our Artificat Registry UI.

 **Deploy Container on Google Cloud Run**